 “What the heck is her problem,” I thought.
 “Hasn’t she ever seen a woman in a bathrobe?”
-I looked down at my deep royal blue velvet bathrobe.
-It reminded me of the night sky in Van Gogh’s “Starry Night,” only it seemed that two bright full moons had risen over Van Gogh’s night sky.
+I looked down at my lovely velour robe in a deep royal blue which reminded me of the night sky in Van Gogh’s “Starry Night.”
+Only it seemed that two bright full moons had risen over Van Gogh’s night sky.

 It happened during the steamiest of summer days.
 A stench began to permeate the neighborhood.
 It wasn’t bad at first, but over the next few days, it became gag-worthy.
 Something had to be done.